ITSM

 AI in Incident Management

-Incident Management benefits significantly from AI, helping IT teams detect, classify, and resolve issues faster.
-AI-driven solutions can:
+There are many applications for AI in Incident Management, as it can help IT teams detect, classify, and resolve issues faster.
+For example, AI-driven solutions can:

 • Automate ticket classification and routing, ensuring incidents reach the right technician instantly.